-Brilliant & Company is thinking about the air you breath in your home, and they want make sure there’s nothing dangerous in it.
+Brilliant & Company is thinking about the air you breathe in your home, and they want to make sure there’s nothing dangerous in it.
 Thus, the company used the ShowStoppers event at the 2020 CES to demo PiCO Home, a smart air quality monitor that can tell what’s in the air you breathe.
 It tracks that air and delivers personalized recommendations to help you stay safe and healthy if the air quality is bad.
 PiCO Home is designed for ease of use, by anyone seeking maximum comfort, a healthier environment, and a better lifestyle.

 The device’s portability allows users to bring it wherever they go and be easily informed of any unhealthy breathing particulates whenever it occurs — in your home, office, car, gym, and many other locations.

 PiCO Home is armed with highly accurate sensors.
 It can measure PM 2.5 and PM 10, dangerous particulates that are smaller than a human hair.
 When breathed, PM 2.5 particulates will penetrate our lungs and bloodstream easily, severely increasing our risks of asthma and other respiratory diseases.